A Kernel Loss for Solving the Bellman Equation: Introduction

 \section{Introduction}

-The goal of a reinforcement learning (RL) agent is to optimize the policy to maximize the long-term return through repeated interaction with an external environment.
+The goal of a reinforcement learning (RL) agent is to optimize its policy to maximize the long-term return through repeated interaction with an external environment.
 The interaction is often modeled as a Markov decision process, whose value functions are the unique fixed points of their corresponding \emph{Bellman operators}.
-Many state-of-the-art algorithms, including TD($\lambda$), Q-learning and actor-critic, have value function learning as a key component~\citep{sutton18reinforcement}.
+Many state-of-the-art algorithms, including TD($\lambda$), Q-learning and actor-critic, have value function learning as a key component~\citep{sutton18reinforcement,szepesvari10algorithms}.

 A fundamental property of the Bellman operator is that it is a contraction in the value function space in the $\ell_\infty$-norm~\citep{puterman94markov}.
-Therefore, starting from any bounded initial function, with repeated applications of the operator, the value function converges to the correct value function.
-A number of algorithms are inspired by this property, such as temporal difference~\citep{sutton88learning} and its many variants~\citep{bertsekas96neuro,sutton18reinforcement}.
+Therefore, starting from any bounded initial function, with repeated applications of the operator, the value function converges to the true value function.
+A number of algorithms are directly inspired by this property, such as temporal difference~\citep{sutton88learning} and its many variants~\citep{bertsekas96neuro,sutton18reinforcement,szepesvari10algorithms}.
 Unfortunately, when function approximation such as neural networks is used to represent the value function in large-scale problems, the critical property of contraction is generally lost~\citep[e.g.,][]{boyan95generalization,baird95residual,tsitsiklis97analysis}, except in rather restricted cases~\citep[e.g.,][]{gordon95stable,tsitsiklis97analysis}.
-This instability issue is not only one of the core theoretical challenges in RL, but also has broad practical significance, given the growing popularity of algorithms like DQN~\citep{mnih15human}, A3C~\citep{mnih16asynchronous} and their many variants~\citep[e.g.,][]{gu16continuous,schulman16high,wang16dueling,wu17scalable}, whose stability largely depends on the contraction property.
+Not only is this instability one of the core theoretical challenges in RL, but it also has broad practical significance, given the growing popularity of algorithms like DQN~\citep{mnih15human}, A3C~\citep{mnih16asynchronous} and their many variants~\citep[e.g.,][]{gu16continuous,schulman16high,wang16dueling,wu17scalable}, whose stability largely depends on the contraction property.
 The instability becomes even harder to avoid, when training data (transitions) are sampled from an off-policy distribution, a situation known as the \emph{deadly triad}~\citep[Sec.~11.3]{sutton18reinforcement}.